kurshidyalavarthi/data-assessment-data-engineer-main/README.md

 # data-assessment-data-engineer

-Welcome to the take-home assessment for the data engineer role on the Data Team at Workstep!
+Welcome to the solution to the take-home assessment for the data engineer role on the Data Team at Workstep!

-This exercise has two parts.
-We expect this exercise to consume about 2 hours in total.
-If you exceed 3 hours, please reach out, as we value your time and we would take the feedback to narrow the scope of the exercise.

 ## Background
 For the purposes of tracking our HIRE product’s impact with a particular customer, we ingest their Applicant Tracking Systems’ (ATS) data.
 For the purposes of this exercise the data is a table of applicant events as they cascade through the interview process.
 For example, the data could look like this: